 Posted on

-If you’re wondering where to whale watch on the Australian east coast, this guide brings together the best whale watching spots Australia has to offer, with family-friendly tips and nearby Hampshire Holidays parks to help you turn your road trip into a memorable escape.
+From Queensland’s tropical waterways to the dramatic headlands of New South Wales, Victoria and South Australia, this guide brings together the best places for whale watching along Australia’s east coast, with seasonal tips and nearby Hampshire Holidays parks to help you plan a memorable coastal escape.

 Lucinda, North Queensland